 As the seasons of life change, so does your relationship with food.
-You may reach a point where you safely consider yourself an intuitive eater, then get diagnosed with a medical condition that necessitates changing your diet and limiting foods you love.
+You may reach a point where you consider yourself an intuitive eater, then get diagnosed with a medical condition that necessitates changing your eating habits.
 Going through a transition period as you learn how to take care of your body in a new way is to be expected.
-Life can change in so many ways that affects how much time you have for self care - projects at work, projects at home, having kids, an illness in the family, taking on a volunteer role, going back to school, etc. As these life events happen, I can almost guarantee it will lead to less mindful meals and turn, feeling less in tune with your body’s needs.
-And as you get older, your body will change.
-As tempted as we are to fight it, look at any 80 year old next to any 20 year old and we can know this to be true.
-Of course it will effect our relationship with food as we learn to accept the changes in our body.
+Life may change to where you have less time for self care - projects at work, projects at home, having kids, an illness in the family, taking on a volunteer role, going back to school, etc. In these situations, you’ll likely be less mindful around food, and as a result less in tune with your body’s needs, and possibly make a few mistakes in eating.
+It’s okay.

 Eating behaviors are deeply intertwined with body image, so changes in attitudes towards your body will inevitably affect your relationship with food.
 And when it comes to body acceptance, it’s never a done deal.
 As you go through life, your body will change.
 You may try and fight it, look at any 80 year old next to a 20 year old and we can know this to be true.
 The process of accepting your body is never done because your body is constantly changing.

 If you're feeling stuck or frustrated with your intuitive eating journey, please know that what you're doing is hard - really hard!
 You’re going against years and years of messaging you’ve absorbed from diet culture, and doing the opposite of what you’ve always been told to do - restrict and control food.
 Try not to judge yourself on some imagined outcome, as it is a distraction from the learning and growth you’ve already accomplished.